comphilip/koreader-wiki/tips-and-tricks/Reflowing-tweaks.md

-Most important parameter for page reflowing is "Word Gap".
-And tweaking it "small" or "large" will make totally different results.
-It's suggested to be set "large" for western languages and "small" for CJK languages.
+The most important parameter for page reflowing is "Word Gap".
+Tweaking it "small" or "large" will yield completely different results.
+It's recommended to set the value to "large" for western languages and "small" for CJK languages.